-The initial By-Laws that govern our Association were signed by our first Association President, Chuck James & Secretary Walt Riebau.
-They've since been amended at Association Meetings & by the Board.
+The initial Bylaws that govern our Association were signed by our first Association President, Chuck James and Secretary Walt Riebau.
+They've since been amended at Association Meetings and by the Board.
 The current version follows a Board of Directors review to consolidate changes and reflect actual Association operations.

 Article I – Name

-The name of the organization shall be the: AC-119 GUNSHIP ASSOCIATION
+The name of the organization is the AC-119 GUNSHIP ASSOCIATION.

 Article II – Purposes

 Section II – 1.
-To perpetuate the existence and names of our three U. S. Air Force units that served in Southeast Asia (SEA) as effective combat forces during the Southeast Asia Conflict, known as the 71st and 17th (Shadow) and 18th (Stinger) Special Operations Squadrons; and to those involved in their establishment, development, training, support, and operations.
-(Expanded 10-2-04 Membership Meeting.)
+To perpetuate the existence and names of our three U. S. Air Force units that served in Southeast Asia (SEA) as effective combat forces during the Southeast Asia Conflict known as the 71st and 17th (Shadow) and 18th (Stinger) Special Operations Squadrons and to those involved in their establishment, development, training, support, and operations.

 Section II – 5.
 To promote such charitable projects as the Association may deem worthy.
-(Changed by Board 12-4-03 to comply with IRS requirements for Tax-Exempt status continuance)

 Article III – Association Area